 Advancing students should be prepared to pay for extra rehearsals with their accompanist as they prepare for recitals, auditions, and competitions.

 Current students are not required to commit to a full summer term, but must take at least 3 summer lessons if they plan to continue in the fall.
 New students have the option of a trial lesson.
-Students can sign up for more than one lesson a week and Skype lessons are a possibility during the summer.
-Students must register online by June 1.
-The deadline for summer tuition is June 15.
+Students can sign up for more than one lesson a week and online lessons are offered.
+Students must register online by June 15.
+The deadline for summer tuition is July 1.
 There will be no make-up lessons or refunds for missed summer lessons - your lesson time is reserved for you.
 You must notify FSI in advance if you will miss a lesson.
-Current students must notify FSI by August 1st if they do not plan to continue lessons in the fall.
+Current students must notify FSI by August 15th if they do not plan to continue lessons in the fall.